-The Chase Ink Preferred is arguably the best business credit card for travel available.
-While there are many reasons to like the Ink Preferred, these are my five favorite reasons why the Chase Ink Preferred is my go-to business credit card.
-If you want to earn $1,000 in travel, flexible point redemption options plus a few other perks, keep on reading.
+The Ink Business Preferred® Credit Card is arguably the best business credit card for travel.
+While there are many reasons to like the Ink Preferred, these are my five favorite reasons it’s my go-to business credit card.
+If you want to earn travel rewards and enjoy flexible point redemption options plus a few other perks, keep reading.

-You will never pay a foreign transaction fee with the Chase Ink Preferred.
-If you currently own the Chase Sapphire Preferred, you’ll be very familiar with the Ink Preferred.
-In fact, I call it “the business card version of the Sapphire Preferred.”
+Also, you will never pay a foreign transaction fee with the Ink Business Preferred® Credit Card, making it great for international travel.
+If you currently own the Chase Sapphire Preferred®, you’ll be very familiar with the Ink Preferred.
+In fact, I call it “the business card version of the Chase Sapphire Preferred.”

-The 25% redemption bonus is a valuable redemption benefit, but I prefer the 1:1 point transfers instead as you can transfer points in 1,000 point increments to some of these travel loyalty programs:
+The 25% redemption bonus is a valuable redemption benefit, but I prefer the 1:1 point transfers instead as you can transfer points in 1,000-point increments.
+Here are some of the travel loyalty programs available:

 - Southwest Airlines